bummbummgarage/bummbummgarage.github.io/modules/mixer-ii/index.md

 ---
 layout: module
 title: Mixer II
 description: Ultra simple two-channel mixer in 2hp.
-You can mix audio signals, such as control voltage.
+You can mix audio signals, such as control voltage, like envelopes.
 ---

 <!-- image: modules/vcf/Bumm-Bumm-Garage-VCF-Rev3.jpg -->

 # Mixer II

 Ultra simple two-channel mixer in 2hp.
-You can mix audio signals, such as control voltage.
+You can mix audio signals, such as control voltage, like envelopes.
 There are attenuators and mute switches per channel.

 I built the first iteration of this module for my techno rack.
 I needed a slim mixer to sum the two channels of my hihats module because I didn't have more channels left on my main mixer 💡